Speakers and Session Highlights

 Analytical Equip/resources Panel: Natasha Banke, Moderator

 Analytical instrumentation and laboratory capabilities are important resources to support printing ink suppliers.
 In addition to use for quality control, business support for a variety of challenges that come up during printing and packaging operations at customers relies on capabilities to quickly assess root causes of problems.
 The available equipment today which is compact and cost effective can allow for routine quick response to many customer situations.
-This panel session will feature speakers to outline basics of analytical problem solving and review of some basic analytical instrumentation suitable for all labs.
+This panel session featured speakers to outline basics of analytical problem solving and review of some basic analytical instrumentation suitable for all labs.

 2:30 PM-3:15PM